 The dog days of summer are gearing up to be an especially exciting time in the night sky: two super moons will light up the heavens in August 2023.
 Backyard astronomers will be able to catch the full sturgeon moon at the beginning of the month, while an unusual blue super moon will rise 30 days later.
 They’ll be the second and third of this year’s four super moons on the astrological calendar.
 Here’s what you need to know.

-As The Old Farmer’s Almanac reports, the eighth full moon of 2020 will reach its peak at 11:59 a.m.
-EST on Monday, August 3.
-If that’s daytime where you live, you’ll have to wait for the sun to set that night, or you can catch it the night before—Sunday, August 2.
+As The Old Farmer’s Almanac reports, August’s first full moon will reach its peak at 2:32 p.m.
+EST on Tuesday, August 1.
+If that’s daytime where you live, you’ll have to wait for the sun to set that night.
+You should be able to see it on the night of July 31 as well.

 Why Is It Called a Sturgeon Moon?

 Each month’s full moon has a nickname (or multiple nicknames), usually of folk origin, that coincides with certain plant, animal, or weather activity common at that time of year.
 Since people caught an abundance of sturgeon—a large freshwater fish that’s been around since the Mesozoic era—in the Great Lakes and Lake Champlain during this part of summer, they started calling August’s full moon the sturgeon moon.
 It has a few lesser-known monikers, too, including the Cree “flying up moon” (a nod to young birds fledging from their nests), and the “ricing moon,” an Anishinaabe nickname marking the wild rice harvest.